-The following unaudited Management's Discussion and Analysis (MD&A) provides an overview of the financial position and results of activities of Radford University (University) in an objective, easily readable for the fiscal year ended June 30, 2020.
+The following unaudited Management's Discussion and Analysis (MD&A) provides an overview of the financial position and results of activities of Radford University (University) in an objective, easily readable format.
+This discussion includes an analysis of the University's financial condition and results of operations for the fiscal year ended June 30, 2021.
 Since this analysis includes highly summarized data, it should be read in conjunction with the accompanying financial statements, footnotes and other required supplementary information.
 The University's management is responsible for all financial information presented, including this discussion and analysis.